lsim1447/cron_expression_parser/README.md

 ```
 ### Meaning
 “At every 15th minute past hour 0 on day-of-month 1 and 15 and on every day-of-week from Monday through Friday.”
+or more clearly
+"Every 15 minutes, between 12:00 AM and 12:59 AM, on day 1 and 15 of the month, Monday through Friday"

 ## Code details